-In 2014 the MPA program developed its first graduate certificate in the department in collaboration the MBA program.
-The program has graduated a few students all from the MPA program as the MBA program underwent restructuring.
-The curriculum includes classes from the Walton College's MBA program suitable for inclusion and the MPA program which already has had a nonprofit track for many years.
+In 2014 the MPA program developed its first graduate certificate in the department in collaboration with the MBA program.
+The curriculum includes classes from the Walton College's MBA program suitable for inclusion and the MPA program, which already had a nonprofit track for many years.
+This year the program graduated two students.
+It is expected that enrollment will increase once the restructuring of the MBA program is completed.